marcoromanelli-github/docs/account/account.md

 you want to apply for such a quota follow the instructions here:

 * [How to get a local account on Star](huquota.html)

-### Research Council Quota

-Regional users (including users from Hofstra) may apply for an account and a CPU quota from the Research Council's share of Star.
-If you want to apply for such a quota please use this [regional quota form](https://www.example.com/application/project/).